27 May 2020

 We've got to think about new business models too because this remote working experiment has been largely successful.
 I think there will be other benefits to embracing the flexibility that working from home can bring.
 For example, within the Logicalis Group, we’re looking at reducing the footprint of our office space.
 We're not saying we're going to go completely remote, because there is a need for people to get together physically, but we don't need as much office space.

-There's also the environmental aspects with a lower carbon footprint with fewer people travelling in and out of an office environment and battling through the daily commute.
+There's also the environmental aspects with a lower carbon footprint with fewer people traveling in and out of an office environment and battling through the daily commute.

 No doubt in my mind about that.
 First of all, I've got to say a huge congratulations to all of the CIOs and IT leaders out there that have led this remote working transformation so quickly.
 And it's been relatively smooth.
 I don't think anyone would have expected that, so a huge round of applause and a big congratulations to the people that have delivered this.